dcunited001/dcunited001.github.io/_pages/writing.md

 The one criticism I hear most is a lack of sources!
 That's not so bad, compared to what people could criticize, and they are all points which I fully understand.
-And honestly ... an autodydact with no sources?!
+And honestly ... an autodidact with no sources?!
 ...
 Again, you're doing me favors.
 It's original content.

 For some articles, that's unacceptable.
 But again, I'm not an